Home Run Baker: Personal life

 Baker was a modest man who never drank, smoked, or swore.
 He returned to his Maryland farm every offseason, where he enjoyed duck hunting.
 While playing in Cambridge, Baker met Ottilie Tschantre, the daughter of a Swiss jeweler.
 They were married on November 12, 1909.

 Baker and his wife had twin babies in late January 1914.
 The babies were reported as doing well a couple of days later, but they died before they were two weeks old.
 The twins were initially reported as being a boy and a girl by The New York Times, but they were reported as twin girls by the same publication a few days later.
 After the 1919 season, his wife contracted scarlet fever and died.
 He remarried, to Margaret Mitchell, after leaving the Yankees.

 In addition to working on his farm, Baker served Trappe as a member of the Trappe Town Board, a tax collector, and a volunteer firefighter.
 He was also a director of the State Bank of Trappe.
 In 1924 Baker intervened to stop the lynching of a black man in Easton, Maryland who had assaulted Baker's sister-in-law.

-One of Baker's nephews grandchildren ended up being Missouri Southern State University baseball player Trevor Brown.
+One of Baker's nephew's grandchildren ended up being Missouri Southern State University baseball player Trevor Brown.
 Brown's own son, Gavin, is named after Baker.
 His full name is Gavin Eugene Williams Home Run Brown.

 On June 28, 1963, Baker died about two weeks after having a stroke.
 He was survived by his wife and two children from each of his two marriages.
 He was interred in Spring Hill Cemetery in Easton, Maryland.